wustlcse/FAQ/docs/index.md

 <span class="tag-links">[#get_involved](#get_involved) [#graduate](#graduate) [#jobs](#jobs) [#recommendation_letters](#recommendation_letters) [#teaching_assistant](#teaching_assistant) [#undergraduate](#undergraduate) [#working_with_faculty](#working_with_faculty)</span>
 <br><span class="discussion-link "><a href="https://github.com//wustlcse/FAQ/discussions/53">Discussions View</a></span>

 ---
-<h2 class="anchored" id="should-i-do-a-project-or-thesis-for-my-masters-studies-or-fulfill-my-requirements-with-courses-alone--can-i-switch-between-project-and-thesis-credits">Should I do a project or thesis for my master's studies, or fulfill my requirements with courses alone?
-Can I switch between project and thesis credits?</h2>
-<a id=48></a> For the MS degrees, you can satisfy requirements by taking courses alone.
-The M.Eng. degree requires a 6-unit project, and the MS degrees allow a project or a thesis.
- The differences are described below, but it's worth saying that our dean's office supports students moving between thesis and project credits with the agreement of their advisors.
-So a student may start out with a project, but if the work develops along the lines of a thesis, the advisor and student can ask the credit to be changed.
-Similarly, the change can go in the other direction.
- So you *can* spend up to 6 units on a project or thesis for the M.S. degrees.
-Here are some thoughts and guideline about that:
-* In either case, you must secure the supervision of a faculty member for a project or thesis.
-The work involved would have to be of mutual interest.
- * A thesis requires a written document, and must represent original work, usually of publishable quality.
-The writing and substance of your thesis is defended orally in front of a committee in an open forum.
- While this is arguably more work that coursework or a project, it is recommended for students interested in research and for whom doctoral studies may be in their future.
- * The project requires a two-page extended abstract of your work, and the result of your work is presented to a committee in a closed or open forum.
- A project demonstrates your mastery of computer science.
-It is akin to independent study, in that the hours you spend are determined by you.
-However, we usually say that 3 units of credit is about 10 hours of work a week.
-Thus, a 6-unit project over two semesters should consume about 300 hours of your time.

- It takes discpline and a strong work ethic to complete either a project or a thesis.
-If you work better in a structured class-like environment, then perhaps the course-only option is best for you.
-However, students express satisfaction and experience growth doing theses or projects.
- So consider the options carefully, talk with your colleagues and advisors, and make an informed decision.

-<span class="tag-links">[#academia](#academia) [#graduate](#graduate) [#masters](#masters) [#needs_review](#needs_review) [#undergraduate](#undergraduate)</span>
-<br><span class="discussion-link "><a href="https://github.com//wustlcse/FAQ/discussions/48">Discussions View</a></span>

----
 <h2 class="anchored" id="should-i-get-course-credit-cse-e-cse--cse--or-be-paid-for-research-with-faculty">Should I get course credit (CSE 400E, CSE 599, CSE 598) or be paid for research with faculty?</h2>